Frequently Asked Questions

 Class Member Information

-1. Who would be in the class for the SW/SE claim and who would be in the proposed class for the TSGN claim?
+1. Who would be in the class for the SW/SE claim and for the TSGN claim?

-The class members for the SW/SE claim and the proposed class members for the TSGN claim are very similar, the only distinction being which route you travelled on and therefore the relevant Defendant or Proposed Defendant to your claim.
+The class members for the SW/SE claim and the TSGN claim are very similar, the key distinction being which route you travelled on and therefore the relevant Defendant to your claim.
 Some passengers may also be eligible to claim compensation in both the SW/SE and TSGN claims.

-All persons who, at any point during the period between 1 October 2015 (for the SW/SE Claim) or 24 November 2015 (for the TSGN Claim) and the date of final judgment (or earlier settlement of the claims) purchased or paid for, for themselves and/or another person, a rail fare which was not a boundary fare, or a point-to-point fare for the portion of their journey between the last station covered by their Travelcard to their destination, where:
+Who, at any point during the period between 1 October 2015 (for the SW/SE Claim) or 24 November 2015 (for the TSGN Claim) and the date of final judgment (or earlier settlement of the relevant claims) purchased or paid for, for themselves and/or another person, a rail fare which was not a boundary fare, or a point-to-point fare for the portion of their journey between the last station covered by their Travelcard to their destination, where:

-1. the person for whom the fare was purchased held a Travelcard valid for travel within one or several of TfL’s fare zones; and,
+1. the person for whom the fare was purchased held a Travelcard valid for travel within one or several of TfL’s fare zones at the time of their journey or, where the fare was a season ticket, for at least the period of validity of that season ticket fare; and

-2. the rail fare was for travel in whole or in part on the services of the relevant Defendants / Proposed Defendant(s) from a station within (but not on the outer boundary of) the zones to a destination beyond the outer boundary of those zones (including fares for return journeys).
+2. ii. the rail fare was for travel in whole or in part on the services of the relevant Defendant(s) from a station within (but not on the outer boundary of) the zones to a destination beyond the outer boundary of those zones (including fares for return journeys).

 If you fit the description above and live in the UK, then you will be automatically included in the class, unless you choose to 'opt-out'.
 However, if you meet the description above and are not a resident in the UK, you will likely be required to opt-in to the proceedings, in order to participate.